mlin/spVCF/SPEC.md

 This "squeezing" requires the encoder to reorder the colon-delimited fields in each cell so that `GT` and `DP` precede any other fields.
 Then it's valid for a subset of cells to omit remaining fields completely, as permitted in VCF.
 The FORMAT specification in column 9 of each line must reflect this reordering.

-Squeezing can be applied to any pVCF, usually to great benefit, whether the spVCF sparse encoding is also used or not.
+Squeezing can be applied to any pVCF, usually to great benefit, whether or not the spVCF sparse encoding is also used.